wtwt5237/raku-for-bioinformatics/README.md

 # raku-4-bioinformatics
-Raku/Perl6 Resources for bioinformatics research by Tao Wang.
-This github repository serves as an introduction to Raku/Perl6 for bioinformaticians and general programmers, with linkes to more advanced resources put where appropriate.
+Raku/Perl6 resources for bioinformatics research by Tao Wang.
+This github repository serves as an introduction to Raku/Perl6 for bioinformaticians and general programmers, with linkes to more advanced resources listed where appropriate.

 I am a bioinformatics scientist and a Perl diehard.
 Vist my lab website for more bioinformatics resources: https://qbrc.swmed.edu/labs/wanglab/index.php